AndreasRascher/RDLCReport_CustomCode/README.md

 ------------------------------------------------
 ## SetData & GetData - Concept <a id="1A"/>
 The report layout is rendered in different steps.
-Header and footer are even rendered before the page body.
-So if we want to align header or footer contents with the current content in the page body we need to use custom code functions.
+Header and footer are rendered after the body.
+So if we want to align header or footer contents with the current content in the page body we need to use tranfer data from the body via custom code functions.

 * `Code.SetData` - saves a list of values as text in a global variable.
 The values are seperated by the character __&#177;__ .
 The code representation of that character is `Chr(177)`
 * `Code.GetData` - returns a value from one of the 3 lists at the requested position number